As Vietnam stretches rubber output, risk of price war grows

 By Lewa Pardomuan and Ho Binh Minh

-SINGAPORE/HANOI After years of massive expansion, tearing up forests and swallowing land in neighboring countries to create rubber plantations, Vietnam is reaping what it sowed: a swelling of output that has made it the third-largest rubber producer.
+SINGAPORE/HANOI, April 9 After years of massive expansion, tearing up forests and swallowing land in neighbouring countries to create rubber plantations, Vietnam is reaping what it sowed: a swelling of output that has made it the third-largest rubber producer.

 Later this year rubber farmers will tap maturing trees from new plantations, but with global oversupply and limited storage capacity, Vietnam's burgeoning output could spark a price war in a market already at multi-year lows.